ahmar46/Calculator/README.md

-### This is a nice looking Calculator with full functiona.
+### This is a nice looking Calculator with full functionali.

 ### Technologies Used: HTML, CSS & Javascript.